 From each of the other view modes (List, Thumbnails and Multi-Edit) you can click a product or product container to open the details view mode (Figure 5.1).
 Like the other view modes, the details view mode has:

 - A ribbon bar where fields and languages are selected (1)

 - A content pane where fields and languages are rendered (2)

-- If the product is a product container or contains variants these can be accessed using the variant menu (3)
+- If the product contains variants or family members these can be accessed using the variants menu (3)

 Which fields are available on the main product and the variant depends on your field settings:

 - Fields which can not have different values across variants are shown on the main product

 - Fields which can have different values across variants are shown on each variant